ASVBPREAUBV/nest/README.md

 ## TODOs:

 - General
+    - switch to travis ci
+    - add coveralls to travis ci
     - implement generic model maybe as interface
 - DB
     - check if DB has correct Database